voxel/voxel-flatland/README.md

 `block` (required): name of a block to fill the terrain with, for example `bedrock` (provided by [voxel-bedrock](https://github.com/voxel/voxel-bedrock).

+The voxel-engine-stackgl game options should have `generateChunks: false`. voxel-flatland will listen on `game.voxel` for the `missingChunk` event and generate the new chunks.
+The generator can be unregistered by disabling the plugin.

 ## How it works

 Listens for `missingChunk` events from `game.voxels` (emitted by